 Our Team

-All of CWC’s staff are former low wage workers who live in the same communities we serve, speak the same languages as our neighbors, and have worked in many of the workplaces where we build power.
-For over 20 years, our approach has been to empower our community members to lead our organizing and bring resources into their communities through our programs.
+We live in the same communities we serve, speak the same languages as our neighbors, and have worked in many of the workplaces where we build power.
+Our ties to the people we serve means that we always go the extra mile to deliver justice and equity.

 Our Leadership